BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 '''''''''''''''

    A clustering derived by the FlowSOM unsupervised algorithm acting on the single-cell expression data.
+See :ref:`FlowSOM`

 Leiden
 ''''''

    A clustering derived by the Leiden unsupervised algorithm acting on a UMPA of the single-cell expression data.
+See :ref:`Leiden Algorithm`

 Merging
 '''''''